List of terms and acronyms you are likely to encounter when working in emergency communications.

 A FEMA program to train citizens in basic emergency response skills.
 In Milpitas the CERT program is called SAFE.

 An appointed ARRL official who directs the emergency Amateur Radio efforts within a district.
-(The DEC for Santa Clara County is Scott Morse KC6SKM).
+(The DEC for Santa Clara County is Logan Zintsmaster KZ6O).

 To work under a RACES activation you need to be registered as a DSW by the governmental agency you are working for.
-This provides insurance coverage while working for that agency.
+This provides workers compensation and liability insurance coverage while working for that agency.

 Identification card issued by the government agency you have registered with.

 An emergency broadcast system using public communications (TV and radio) to alert the general public to an emergency situation.